 Substituting $(A_G,B_G,C_G,D_G)$ from~\eqref{eq:G}, obtain:

-This closed-loop includes the algorithm (integrator and controller) as well as the IQC states.
+This closed loop includes the algorithm (integrator and controller) and the IQC states.
 The closed-loop state matrices are denoted $\left( A,B,\bmat{C_1\\ C_2},\bmat{D_1\\D_2}\right)$.
 In this case the LMI in Lemma~\ref{lem:IQCLMI} looks different because the IQC term is quadratic in $(z^1,z^2)$ instead of $(y,u)$.
 We obtain:

 As before, we can use Proposition~\ref{prop:schur} to convert this to a single LMI: